 Pre-requisites: Elementary logic, as provided by the "Fundamentals of Metalogic" course of this Summer School.

-Lecturer: Peter Baumgartner is a Principal Researcher in Software Systems in the Canberra Laboratory of NICTA, where he was formerly the lab manager of the "Managing Complexity" theme.
+Lecturer: Peter Baumgartner is a researcher in the Canberra Laboratory of Data61 (part of CSIRO).
+In NICTA, the precursor of Data61, he was a Principal Researcher in Software Systems and formerly the lab manager of the "Managing Complexity" theme.
 Previous employments were at the Max Planck Institute for Computer Science and the University of Koblenz, both in Germany.
 His research interest is automated deduction, particularly for first-order logic, and its applications.
 He holds a PhD and a Habilitation degree in Computer Science.

 Computability and incompleteness

 Contents: Computability; recursive Functions and Turing machines; diagonalisation; Peano arithmetic and Gödel numbering; undecidability of first-order logic; incompleteness of Peano arithmetic.